 Here, finally, was the confirmation that I had been seeking.
 Until I read Robison’s words, I didn’t even know that others thought as I did.
 But his words were a validation that I was doing the right thing.
 It was the final push I needed to help me to embrace strengths-based learning whole-heartedly.

 For the first time, I realized that this was bigger than me.
 After Robison, I began to research and study what others thought about the concept of strengths-based learning.
 And what I learned was this: the concept of strengths-based learning did not originate with me.
 It is an ideology that is gaining acceptance worldwide, with an increasing number of converts joining the movement each day.
 It is followed in not only in educational circles, but in the workforce as well.
 Simple maternal love and intuition led me down this path.
 Little did I know that I had tapped into an ideology that was gaining traction with both industry leaders and educational pioneers.
 These are people who have both vision and insight into the human mind; people who want to increase worker productivity and overall company profit; and people who are looking to live more fulfilling, authentic lives that resonate with who they are and how they wish to live.

-I invite you and your child to join us - if you have come this far, it is likely that you know your child’s interests lie in LEGO®, or Robotics, or Minecraft (probably in all three!).
+I invite you and your child to join us - if you have come this far, it is likely that you know your child’s interests lie in creating with LEGO®, building and programming with Robotics, creating in Minecraft, Programming and Coding, Media and technology.
 Let us help your child discover their unique strengths, and put their feet on the path that will lead to their success - not only in school, but also in life!
 We look forward to walking with you on the journey …

 All my best,